zendesk/curlybars/docs/helpers.md

 end
 ```

-These helpers are useful for implementing generic helpers for manipulating objects.
+These helpers are useful for implementing generic helpers for manipulating presented objects.
 For example, translating any object:

 ```hbs